knative/docs/code-samples/eventing/kafka/channel/README.md

     ...
     ```

-    !!! note
-        The default secret name and namespace are `kafka-cluster` and `knative-eventing` respectively.
+**Note:** The default secret name and namespace are `kafka-cluster` and `knative-eventing` respectively.
 If you reference a secret in a different namespace, make sure you configure your roles and bindings so that the `knative-eventing` Pods can access it.

 ## Channel configuration